Preparing you for CPA Certification and Beyond

 BACHELOR OF SCIENCE

-Our Accounting program blends accounting, information technology, and business to teach you about contemporary work environments, issues, and challenges.
-Learn about financial accounting, cost accounting, tax accounting, auditing, international accounting, and business law.
-Accounting internships in the public, corporate, or governmental/not-for-profit sectors will maximize your knowledge of the field with real-life experiences.
+Step into your career in accounting prepared for whatever comes next.
+At Stevenson, our program blends accounting, information technology, and business to teach you about modern work environments, issues, and challenges.
+With internship opportunities in the public, corporate, or governmental/not-for-profit sectors, maximize your knowledge of the field with corporate experience before you graduate.

-Our B.S. to M.S. option allows you to graduate with a master’s in Stevenson’s Digital Transformation and Innovation, Forensic Accounting, or Forensic Studies program in as little as five years.
+Want to go the extra mile?
+Our Bachelor’s to Master’s Option allows you to graduate with a master’s in Stevenson’s Digital Transformation and Innovation, Forensic Accounting, Forensic Studies, or Healthcare Management program in as little as five years.

 Graduates of the Accounting program will: